St. Bernadette Parish, 16245 N. 60th St., Scottsdale

 – Pope Francis has honored Alliance Defending Freedom Founder Alan Sears and his wife, Paula, with the highest honor that the pope can bestow upon laypeople by knighting them into the Order of St. Gregory the Great.
 The pope bestows the honor upon both Catholic and non-Catholic men and women for having shown, “by their sustained service, extraordinary love for Jesus Christ and His Church” in their communities and countries.

 The Most Rev. Thomas J. Olmsted, bishop of Phoenix, will formally convey the honor on behalf of Pope Francis to Alan and Paula Sears at an investiture service at St. Bernadette Parish in Scottsdale on June 29.
-The public is welcome either to attend or to watch the service via live stream
+The public is welcome to attend.

 “Paula and I are more than humbled by this honor,” said Alan Sears.
 “Christians and people of goodwill everywhere should have the freedom to live what they believe and to follow their conscience, what James Madison called ‘the most sacred of all property.’
 We have counted it a privilege, with God’s grace, to do our part to protect these freedoms.
 Pope Francis repeatedly has spoken strongly about religious liberty, marriage and family, and the sanctity of life, so it is a distinct honor to be recognized by him for our work in those areas.”